w3c/openscreenprotocol/quic.md

 QUIC depends only on UDP, which is supported for both IPv4 and IPv6.

+# Guest Mode support

+QUIC requires the ability route IP packets between both endpoints.
+If both IP:port combinations are already exposed on the WAN, then no additional changes are required once those addresses are known.

+However, in the common case, the endpoints will be behind a firewall or NAT and a traversal solution is required.
+Two possible solutions to this include:

+* The use of [STUN](https://tools.ietf.org/html/rfc5389) to create a publicly accessible IP:port for each endpoint and facilitate their secure exchange.
+* The use of a cloud proxy to reflect QUIC packets between a pair of publicly-accessible IP:ports.

+Either solution requires an additional cloud service to coordinate the exchange of publicly accessible IP:port pairs and possibly act as a data proxy.

+In some cases restrictive firewalls prevent the distribution of UDP traffic outside of the LAN, which will render this transport inoperative.

+While feasible, additional APIs and specifications would be required to define how the controlling user agent and presentation display provision and gain access to the necessary cloud services.

 # Hardware requirements

 *TODO*: Obtain data on hardware requirements